 As you can see, cohort analysis can give really great insights into what keeps your customers engaged.
 The great thing about it is that it is easily understood by anyone - the analysis can easily be reproduced in a spreadsheet.
 That's important because as I explained in my previous post, Fighting Churn with Data: How it Works, in order to really reduce churn you need everyone in your company to understand what causes churn.
 If you use more complex data science methods like a regression or neural network you might be able to predict churn with your algorithm, but you will have a hard time making it useful for your organization.

 For more details, check out the book!
-Its now available in the electronic early access edition: https://www.manning.com/books/fighting-churn-with-data
+This subject of this post is detailed in chapter 5, which is (at the time of this writing) just about to be released in the electronic early access edition: https://www.manning.com/books/fighting-churn-with-data